A coalgebraic treatment of conditional transition systems with upgrades: Modelling Conditional Transition Systems as Coalgebras

 \subsection{Functor Extensions}

-Independently from $\pos$, functor extensions to the Kleisli category of the reader monad are of special shape: it is just a tensorial fixing of one parameter that fulfills two axioms (cf.~Lemma~\ref{lem:natToDist}).
-Actually, we state our characterisation in a even higher generality by recognising that the monad structure on an endofunctor $T$ is induced by a comonad $L$ when $L\dashv T$ (cf. Proposition~\ref{prop:comonad-induces-monad}).
-Notice that this is already the case in our concrete situation $\arg \times \Phi \dashv \arg^\Phi$ (cf. Definition~\ref{def:readermonad}).
+Independently from $\pos$, functor extensions to the Kleisli category of the reader monad are of special shape: it is just a tensorial strength fixing of one parameter that fulfills two axioms.
+Actually, we state our characterisation in an even higher generality by recognising that the monad structure on an endofunctor $T$ is induced by a comonad $L$ when $L\dashv T$ (cf. Proposition~\ref{prop:comonad-induces-monad}).
 This characterisation is afterwards used to extend the two functors for CTS to $\Kl(\arg^\Phi)$.